FlowFuse/flowfuse/docs/install/dns-setup.md

 You can set the domain FlowForge uses to the following pattern `172.17.0.1.sslip.io`

-This works because the `sslip.io` domain is setup to always return the IP address embedded in the hostname queried.
+This works because the `sslip.io` domain is set up to always return the IP address embedded in the hostname queried.